Brussels, Belgium

 What is a typical expat home or apartment like in Brussels?

 "Expat homes and apartments in Brussels typically feature modern, open-plan designs with plenty of natural light.
 Many apartments have balconies or terraces, and some have access to communal gardens or outdoor spaces.
 Expat homes and apartments are often located in the city centre, close to public transport links, shops, restaurants, and other amenities.
-They are typically well-equipped with modern appliances and furnishings, and offer a comfortable and convenient lifestyle," said one expat who made the move to Brussels.
+They are typically well-equipped with modern appliances and furnishings, and offer a comfortable and convenient lifestyle," wrote a member in Brussels.

 What is the average cost of housing in Brussels?